 Committees

 As a member-based organization, none of our work would be possible without the support of our volunteer committees.
-Our committees are comprised of ULI members active in the field of land use and real estate and are chaired by dedicated ULI leaders that have been appointed by staff and our member leadership.
+Our committees are comprised of ULI members active in the field of land use and real estate and are chaired by dedicated ULI leaders who have been appointed by staff and our member leadership.

 The Urban Land Institute’s Atlanta District Council is committed to advancing ULI’s mission to shape the future of the built environment for transformative impact in communities worldwide.
 ULI Atlanta is the leading multidisciplinary real estate organization across the Atlanta region for expanding ULI member networks and being the neutral convener on issues related to real estate and land use.